What is a Contract?

 3. Lay Out All the Terms

 It is important that whatever contract you end up making is able to specify the exact terms of the contract agreement.
 For example, if the agreement is based on the exchange of goods and/or services, then the contract must specify what those goods and/or services are along with what the receiving party will provide in return.
 Also, you may want to include any additional terms such as that pertaining to confidentiality on certain pieces of information or how disputes between both parties must be settles.

 There are some business or service contracts that contain a termination clause so that the parties involved will know how to legally exit the agreement.
 It is very important that the matters concerning contract termination are specified to ensure that both parties will not accidentally take part in actions that could cause them to be held responsible for breaking the agreement.

 5. Include Any Additional Details

 If you want to make sure that the parties involved are able to fulfill their obligations on time, then you'll want to provide exact dates in which they must be done.
 To make sure that both parties are aware as to what is being exchanged, then you'll want to provide a specific description for whatever is being provided by one or both parties on the purchase contract itself.
 Basically, just do not forget to include any important information to avoid misunderstandings or any other issues.

 6. Create an Area for Signatures

-Lastly, you will need to provide spaces where all parties involved in the official contract can place their names and signatures.
+Lastly, you will need to provide spaces where all parties involved in the simple contract can place their names and signatures.
 Having both shows proof that those involved have agreed to the terms of the contract and are willing to fulfill their obligations to one another.
 Also, leave a space for where you can provide the date in which the contract was signed.